openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 Three computation options are available:

--   FAD: per-pixel density, color-coded into 6 fragmentation classes
+-   **FAD**: per-pixel density, color-coded into 6 fragmentation classes
--   FAD-APP2: average per-patch density, color-coded into 2 classes
+-   **FAD-APP2**: average per-patch density, color-coded into 2 classes
--   FAD-APP5: average per-patch density, color-coded into 5 classes
+-   **FAD-APP5**: average per-patch density, color-coded into 5 classes

 Run the analysis
 """"""""""""""""

-Once your parameters are all set you can launch the analysis.
+Once your parameters are all set, you can launch the analysis.
 The blue rectangle will display information about the computation.
-Upon completion, it will turn green and display the computation log.
+Upon completion, it will turn green and display the **Computation** log.

 .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/fad_results.png
     :title: Information logs